roytang/blog/content/post/2012/05/the-dc-new-52-review-part-1.md

 **Aquaman**

 It's nice that the book is really meta about Aquaman's status as a Justice League member, implying he's the butt of jokes even in the actual DC universe.
 The stories so far have been entertaining, and the characterization of Arthur and Mera have been okay; Johns' writing is better here than in Justice League so far.
 The art looks nice, though not spectacular.
-The ongoing &#8220;The Others&#8221; storyline seems to have promise, hopefully we'll see some epic Aquaman arcs.
+The ongoing "The Others&#8221; storyline seems to have promise, hopefully we'll see some epic Aquaman arcs.
 Not sure if I miss the hook from Peter David's days.

 **Wonder Woman**